Code-Institute-Submissions/maura-yogis-mat-project/README.md

 ### Code
 * A huge part of the CSS and HTML codes for the navigation bar were taken, from
 a [video on youtube](https://www.youtube.com/watch?v=TJF4ldO91n4) by Drew Ryan
-* Code institute- for the Love Running project- which inspired the photo made circular on the Home page, as well as the logo.
+* Code institute- code taken from the Love Running project lesson video- for the photo made circular on the Home page, as well as the logo.
 * The code for the background image was taken from a **code institute** lesson (whiskey page)
 * In the connect us form, the original code was taken from bootstrap and modified to make it reactive.